 Type: The prefix (C) indicates that the attribute is a complex attribute.
 Complex attributes are aggregates of other attributes that can be simple type or complex type (see Product Specification main document clause 7.3).
 The prefix (S) indicates that the attribute is a sub-attribute of a complex attribute.
 Complex attributes that are sub-attributes of a complex attribute, and their sub-attributes, are indicated by indentation of the attribute name in the S-131 Attribute column.

+Introductory clauses may depict associations using a UML diagram showing the relationships that apply to the class and its super-classes (generalizations).
+Relationships which are inherited from super-classes are shown by including the super-classes and their associations in the diagram.

+The usual UML conventions apply.
+For explanations of standard UML notations, see S-100 Part 1.
+For explanations of the conventions used for associations, see clause 2.5 in this DCEG.

 Association ends and multiplicities: A lower bound of 0 in the multiplicity at any end of an association indicates only that the association is not mandatory for any particular instance of the feature at the other end (i.e., it is not mandatory for an instance of “that” feature type to have an association to a feature of “this” type).
 A lower bound of “1” means that if an instance of “that” type exists, it must be associated to an instance of “this” type.
 If the association is actually encoded then it amounts to saying that “this relationship exists between these two instances” and there must be an appropriate feature instance at both ends.
 Associations that are not mandatory should be encoded if and only if they convey useful information.

 Metadata Features